Ph.D. in Systems Engineering

 Prerequisites: The student who does not have the prerequisites (i.e., calculus, linear algebra, probability and statistics, computer programming) should take articulation courses.
 These courses cannot be used to satisfy the degree requirements.

-Students are encouraged to take additional courses beyond those required for graduation, and work with their PhD advisor and committee in selecting coursework.
+Students are encouraged to take additional courses beyond those required for graduation, and work with their Ph.D. advisor and committee in selecting coursework.

-Please refer to the UVA Graduate Record for more information: https://records.ureg.virginia.edu/content.php?catoid=62&navoid=5418#transfer-credit.
+Please refer to the UVA Graduate Record for more information: https://records.ureg.virginia.edu/content.php?catoid=68&navoid=6125#transfer-credit

-The ultimate goal of an SE PhD is to give students the best possible preparation for their careers in research, government, or industry.
 The following professional training requirements help students prepare for the full spectrum of career choices:

 • Research Dissemination: Students will disseminate their research via journal and conference papers.
-Before scheduling the final defense, students must have at least one first-authored paper with their research advisor published or accepted by a journal or peer-reviewed conference paper approved by their advisory committee.
+Before scheduling the final defense, students must have at least one (1) first-authored paper with their research advisor published or accepted by a journal or peer-reviewed conference paper approved by their advisory committee.
 To aid in supporting student travel to conferences, all SIE PhD students are able to apply to receive a travel grant if their research adviser or fellowship is unable to fund their travel, conference registration, and lodging.
-To receive a travel grant, the student must be the primary author presenting a peer-reviewed publication.
-Additionally, their advisor must write a statement that there are no research funds to support travel.
 See the Doctoral Student Travel Grant section below for more information.

 • Seminars and Defenses: SIE is committed to providing members of our community with the opportunity to learn from a wide range of scholars and practicing engineers through seminars.
 These seminars are organized as (a) our weekly Graduate Colloquium and (b) Distinguished Speakers invited by our faculty on an ad-hoc basis.
-As an essential component of graduate education, PhD students should register for at least two semesters (preferably in their first year) of SYS 7096 with zero credit hours.
+As an essential component of graduate education, PhD students should register for at least two semesters (preferably in their first year) of SYS 7096 Systems Engineering Colloquium with zero credit hours.
 Students are expected to attend and participate actively in scheduled SIE and UVA seminars and student thesis/dissertation defenses.
 Unless there are extenuating circumstances, it is expected that seminars and defenses are held in person at the university.

-Each SIE PhD student is eligible to apply for a one-time travel grant of up to $1,500 to present their research at a peer-reviewed conference once during their tenure at UVA.
+Each SIE Ph.D. student is eligible to apply for a one-time travel grant of up to $1,500 to present their research at a peer-reviewed conference once during their tenure at UVA.
 To receive a travel grant, the student must be the primary author presenting a peer-reviewed publication.
 Additionally, their advisor must write a statement that there are no research funds to support travel.
 The one- time grant can be requested by using the SIE PhD Student Travel Fellowship Request Form.
 The request should be submitted at least 6 weeks prior to the conference date.

-The typical timeline for the completion of the PhD in SIE is listed below.
-This timeline assumes that students enter the PhD after first completing a master’s degree.
-However, SIE also routinely accepts students directly into the PhD program without first requiring them to complete an MS. For these students, it may be valuable to extend the initial timeline by one year, in which case students can delay the qualifying exam until the end of their second year.
+The typical timeline for the completion of the Ph.D. in SIE is listed below.
+This timeline assumes that students enter the Ph.D. after first completing a master’s degree.
+However, SIE also routinely accepts students directly into the Ph.D. program without first requiring them to complete an M.S.
+For these students, it may be valuable to extend the initial timeline by one year, in which case students can delay the qualifying exam until the end of their second year.
 The rest of the timeline then proceeds as shown below.
+Different research groups offer qualifying exams at different times of year.

-Engineering School policy allows a leave of absence (an action students can take after the completion of a semester, indicating that the student plans to be away from the university for at least one semester) for parental leave or serious personal or family illness; this requires notification to and approval from the appropriate department or program and the Office of Graduate Programs.
-When considering these options, students are urged to talk with their advisor, their program’s graduate director and the Engineering School’s graduate registrar.
+Engineering School policy allows a leave of absence (an action students can take after the completion of a semester, indicating that the student plans to be away from the university for at least one semester) for parental leave or serious personal or family illness.
+This requires notification to and approval from the appropriate department or program and the Office of Graduate Programs.
+When considering these options, students are urged to talk with their advisor, their program’s graduate director, and the Engineering School’s graduate registrar.
 These individuals are committed to helping students find and navigate their best possible paths.
 Students must first obtain the approval of their advisor and the graduate director of the student’s program.

 Year 1